vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 weights back from organically take care of strength exercise for the day.
 I did end up making these trips, and they did indeed organically take care of strength exercises for the day.

+## 2025-02-27: abridged jogging due to time constraints

+On Thursday 2025-02-27, I took an abridged jogging route due to time constraints; jogging about 1.5 miles in total (no return walking) instead of the usual range of 1.75-2.0 miles jogging and the remainder of the 2 miles walking.